 Frequently Asked Questions

 The DSC Community is a collective of maintainers, contributors and users of DSC Resources and its ecosystem.
 Currently without a legal structure (but thinking about it), it is just an organisation created to improve collaboration between the different actors of the DSC ecosystem.
-While Microsoft is an important stakeholder, when they realised they were sometimes in the way of improvement, it was concluded that a more independant organisation was needed, and that's how this DSC Community organisation was created.
+While Microsoft is an important stakeholder, when they realised they were sometimes in the way of improvement, it was concluded that a more independent organisation was needed, and that's how this DSC Community organisation was created.

 No. The Resource Modules are released and maintained by the Open-Source community, and support is not guaranteed.
 Please refer to individual resources if you want to find out about specific resources.